armcknight/colloquial-swift/README.md

 					- easy
 				- search types
 					- keyword: default search type; searches for repos whose name contains the query term
+						- one exception: search for repos with description containing 'easier'
 					- topic: these repositories have deliberately marked themselves with the query term as one of their github "topics"
 						- these topics exist but were not used because they contain other search terms already used:
 							- swift-extensions